CloudLSR/FNF-PsychEngine/README.md

 # Random Build Attempt

-This is the repository for the Random Build Attempt, a Friday Night Funkin’ Corruption mod made in the Modding Plus Engine.
+This is the repository for Random Build Attempt, a Friday Night Funkin’ Corruption mod made in the Modding Plus Engine.

 Originally started in 2021 but eventually got abandoned (motivation + newer engines, you know).
 I’m uploading this as a kinda “polished” version of what the release should’ve been back then.